 • Lead mediation counsel for an employee that successfully resulted in a six-figure global settlement for wrongful discharge, retaliation, and discrimination claims

-• Representation of a major news organization in a lawsuit alleging claims for invasion of privacy, negligence, wantonness, and intentional infliction of emotional distress under Alabama law
+• Representation of a major news organization in a lawsuit alleging claims for an invasion of privacy, negligence, wantonness, and intentional infliction of emotional distress under Alabama law

 • Representation of the two largest credit repair organizations in the United States in a lawsuit filed by the CFPB involving alleged violations of TSR and CFPA relating to credit repair services provided to consumers